 Operating a multi-million-dollar emergency service business on anecdotal assumptions is professional negligence.
 Systemic infrastructure inherently records, transcribes, and analyzes every interaction.
 It surfaces the exact bottlenecks.
 It highlights the precise hour of the weekend where calls are dropping, allowing ownership to deploy targeted operational fixes rather than guessing at the source of the revenue bleed.

-Systemic Hardening: The Solution Architecture
+Systemic Hardening: The Response Architecture

 Plugging the $350,000 annualized leak requires abandoning the standard reliance on human, low-wage operators sharing their attention across fifty different businesses.
 It requires installing a dedicated, relentless infrastructure designed specifically for the Golden Hour.